HESA Shahed 136: Geran-2

-Geran-2 is the name of the munition in Russian service.
-The Washington Post reported an expert on Russian military systems at the CNA Strategy, Policy, Plans and Programs Center suggesting that the Geran-2 may use additional steering methods compared to the standard Iranian Shahed 136.
-A The Times of Israel correspondent notes that the Iranian navigation system made from civilian components has been replaced with a Russian manufactured flight control unit and microprocessors, using the Russian GLONASS GNSS system rather than U.S. civilian grade GPS, seemingly improving its loitering munition capability.
-Geran-2 has labeling and paint color matching Russian rather than Iranian munitions.
-No cameras or short-range sensors were noted.
+Geran-2 is the name of the weapon in Russian service and later versions manufactured in Russia.
+Russia has significantly hardened and upgraded the Geran-2 from the Iranian design over many iterations, and has become independent of Iran in its development and manufacturing.

+By October 2022, a Times of Israel correspondent noted that the Iranian navigation system made from civilian components had been replaced with a Russian manufactured flight control unit and microprocessors, using the Russian GLONASS satellite navigation system rather than US civilian grade GPS, seemingly improving its loitering munition capability.
+Geran-2 has labeling and paint color matching Russian rather than Iranian munitions, some painted black for night operations.
+No cameras or short-range sensors were noted in 2022.